TrustedFirmwareWebsite/website/_posts/meetings/2019-11-13-tf-m-technical-forum.md

 ### The next call is on Thursday, March 5th at 07:00-08:00 UTC.

 To receive an invite, please join the TF-M mailing list.
-[Subscribe to the TF-M list](https://lists.trustedfirmware.org/mailman/listinfo/tf-m)
+[Subscribe to the TF-M list](https://lists.trustedfirmware.org/mailman/listinfo/tf-m), or see the links at the bottom of the page.

 ### Recording and slides of previous meetings